Skip to content

 3. Fazing integration.
 The transmitted message is restructured at the receiver’s end.

 Satellite Based Fax Service.
 Earlier the fax services were performed through cables.
-Now it is performed through satellite communication system.
+Now it is performed through the satellite communication system.
 Its characteristics are-

-Fax transmission in wider area
+Fax transmission in the wider area

 * Reduced cost of channel